cgrace0044/pp4_zaragoza_restaurants/README.md

 ![Landing Page](docs/wireframes/landing_wireframe.webp)

-- An about section and a map/contact section was also included on the landing page in the end.
+- I had planned on having a separate About page but following user feedback this was also included on the landing page.
 </details>

 <details>